Mailamaca/Maila_docker/README.md

 To ensure a common, consistent development environment we develop a docker image to run all the packages required from the *Maila* project.

-The requirement for this  is to install docker, please follow: https://www.docker.com/get-started.

 ## Content
 This Docker Image contains the following: